pacificclimate/orca/README.md

 ```

 ### Docker
-To run the `orca` docker container ensure that you have set all variables in the `deployment.env` then run:
+To run the `orca` docker container use the following:
 ```
 docker-compose up -d
 ```